vynzqx/Daily-Fact-and-Challenge-about-Pollution-Bot/README.md

 ## Features
 * Tell facts about Pollution
 * Little Daily Challenges
+* Show some poster about pollution

 ## Technology
 * discord.py
 * random
+* os

 ## How to
 Install this: `pip install discord.py`